HannachiHassen/Framework_Project/README.md

 * Create a Class 'Login.java' under this package
 * Auto-generate the Step definitions using TinyGerkhin Chrome Plugin
 * Move the automation code to respective step definitions methods
+* Create a runner package
+* Create a Runner class under it
+    - Extend AbstractTestNGCucumberTests

 ## Versioning